Leroymilo/FurnitureFramework/doc/ReadMe.md

 - Support for special Furniture (Dresser, TV, Bed, FishTank)
 - Support for Rugs and Wall-mounted Furniture
 - Support for configurable includes
+- Custom Light Sources and Glows (lamps and windows)

 # Thanks